 Bone-marrow transplants became the cornerstone of the newly formed Hutch, and it wasn't long before Appelbaum was recruited to join Thomas' team of medical mavericks in Seattle making historic inroads against blood cancers.

 Now he holds the job that Thomas once held, and he has spent decades building on Thomas' groundbreaking innovations.
 Appelbaum has been an innovator in his own right, refining transplant procedures, conducting clinical trials, and caring for patients.

-Part of that job is extending the Center's patient research beyond transplants.
+Part of that job is extending the Hutch's patient research beyond transplants.
 "We've expanded our role in the more common solid tumors and have created nontransplant approaches to blood cancers," he said.
 "We've made substantial gains in treating prostate, colon, pancreatic, lung, breast and ovarian cancers, but we have a long way to go."

 Inspired by the leadership and clinical insights of his mentors, Appelbaum envisions a future in which cancer can be managed instead of feared.

 "We'll be able to tell from a drop of blood who has early cancer or is at risk for cancer," he said.
 "We'll remove it at an initial stage or vaccinate against its return.
 I'm quite confident that what Don Thomas taught us about the power of the human immune system will come into play."